 Next, eating barley can also lower cholesterol levels because it contains 'beta-glucans which reduce bad LDL cholesterol.

 Lastly, another benefit of consuming barley is that it can save you from the risk of diabetes.
 Due to its rich magnesium content, barley will lower your blood sugar levels and improve your insulin secretion at the same time!

 The Prophet Muhammad (S.A.W) loved dates.
 He once said that a house without dates has no food.
 Indeed, dates are very nutritious.
 Dates are rich in fiber and so, it can benefit your digestive health and control your blood sugar levels!

-What's more, dates are very sweet due to its high fructose level, which is a natural type of sugar in fruits.
-Henceforth, all the nutrients, antioxidants and fiber found in dates make this dried fruit a far better choice than granulated white sugar if you are looking for a natural sweetener.
+What's more, dates are very sweet due to their high fructose level, which is a natural type of sugar in fruits.
+Henceforth, all the nutrients, antioxidants, and fiber found in dates make this dried fruit a far better choice than granulated white sugar if you are looking for a natural sweetener.